2. Free Gifts

 3. Free Samples

-Costco uses this method to great success.
-By providing samples to all customers in the store, regardless if they purchase something, they encourage customers to buy products they may not have considered before.
+Costco uses this method with great success.
+By providing samples to all customers in the store, regardless of whether they purchase something, they encourage customers to buy products they may not have considered before.
 Small businesses don’t have the budget that Costco does but can still provide free samples to customers.